pierrep/ofxAsio/README.md

 ## Requirements

 ### Linux
-You'll need to add the Asio library to your system, e.g. "sudo apt install libasio-dev".
+This code has been tested using openFrameworks 0.11.0 on Ubuntu 20.04 You'll need to add the Asio library to your system, e.g. "sudo apt install libasio-dev".
 Use the supplied qtCreator projects, or just type 'make'.

 ### Windows
-To use this add-on, use the projector generator.
-Once you've created a project, use the `ofxAsio.props` property sheet in `config/` to set up your compiler properly.
-You'll need to add and configure the Asio library manually - see https://think-async.com/Asio/

-This library has been tested with Visual Studio 2015 and openFrameworks v0.9.1
+This project is currently not configured for Windows but should work with some configuration.
+Happy to take pull requests.

 ### OSX
-This project is currently not configured for Xcode in OSX.
-If anyone wants to take this on, I'd be glad to help.
-Otherwise you'll have to wait until I have a reason to need it on my Mac :)
+This project is currently not configured for MacOS but should work with some configuration.
+Happy to take pull requests.

 ## Usage
 `ofxAsio` is a a relatively minimal wrapper around the Asio library to try to make networking easier.
 There are two main classes, one for sending UDP messages (`UdpSender`) and one for receiving UDP messages (`UdpReceiver`).